New Brunswick Southern Railway crosses the St John River

 Truro, Nova Scotia (interchange with CN) via Stellarton (branch to

-Abercrombie) and New Glasgow (branch to Trenton) to Sydney, Cape Breton
+Abercrombie), New Glasgow (branch to Trenton) and Port Hawkesbury

 Sydney Coal Railway from the harbour at Sydney, Cape Breton

-Scotia Railway) to the Nova Scotia Power generating plant at Lingan.
+Island, Nova Scotia to the Nova Scotia Power generating plant at Lingan.

 St John (interchange with CN) via McAdam (branch via St Stephen to